somesh-chutel/Reusable-Banner/README.md

 > - Don't change the component folder names as those are the files being imported into the tests.
 > - **Do not remove the pre-filled code**
 > - Want to quickly review some of the concepts you’ve been learning?
 Take a look at the Cheat Sheets.

->-Description : Get trained by alumni of IITs and top companies like Amazon, Microsoft,
-        Intel, Nvidia, Qualcomm, etc. Learn directly from professionals involved in Product Development.